Caballera/lswebhomework3/README.md

 ```

-My name is:
+My name is: Melvin

-I like to:
+I like to: Develope web sites

-I'm learning:
+I'm learning: HTML, CSS and JavaScript

 ```